grimme-lab/xtb_docs/source/scan.rst

        maxcycle=5
     $end

-I chose to firstly set the constrains and then the scanning part.
-The constrains are written one after another.
-The first constrain keeps the distance of atom 1 and atom 5 (both carbons) to their actual value, whereas the second one constrains the dihedral angle of atoms 8, 5, 1 and 4 to 60.0°.
-In the scan block, the **second** constrain is changed from 60.0° to 780.0° in 100 steps.
+I chose to firstly set the constraints and then the scanning part.
+The constraints are written one after another.
+The first constraint keeps the distance of atom 1 and atom 5 (both carbons) to their actual value, whereas the second one constrains the dihedral angle of atoms 8, 5, 1 and 4 to 60.0°.
+In the scan block, the **second** constraint is changed from 60.0° to 780.0° in 100 steps.
 The maximum cycle of the optimization is set in the *\$opt* part to 5.
 Consequently the optimization has not much steps to shift the constrained atoms.
 All in all, the chosen settings results in the following.

 .. figure:: ../figures/bromochloroethane.gif
    :scale: 40 %